La Leche League USA, 306 Glenn Avenue Lawrenceville, New Jersey 08648, United States

 Nipple pain can occur when baby does not grasp enough breast tissue or the tongue is positioned improperly.
 Baby must be able to compress your breast tissue with your nipple positioned deep in the mouth.
 First, check baby’s body position.
-Be sure that your baby’s mouth opens very wide, like a yawn, before you offer your breast.
+Be sure their body is turned towards yours and their mouth opens very wide, like a yawn, before you offer your breast.
 If you gently pull down the corner of the baby’s mouth while nursing, you should see the underside of the tongue, which should extend over the lower gum line, cupping the breast.
 Find more info on positioning and latching on our Positioning and Latching page.

 Sometimes babies latch deeply, but slide down the nipple during the feed—watch for more distance between your baby’s nose and your breast.
 If this happens, break the suction and re-latch your baby.

 Tongue-tie can also cause sore nipples.
 When baby cries, can you see if the tongue is able to reach past the lower lip?
 If baby’s tongue appears heart-shaped, it could be a short or restricted frenulum (tongue-tie) that prevents a good latch.
 Contact a La Leche League Leader if your baby does not seem to be latching on well.

 Flat or inverted nipples can make it difficult for baby to grasp your breast and properly latch on.
 With proper latch-on, your baby’s sucking can effectively draw out flat or inverted nipples.
 Gentle pumping or special exercises are sometimes recommended to draw the nipple out.